Keynote Speakers

 Jens O. Zinn

 Jens O. Zinn holds the T.R.
 Ashworth Professorship in Sociology at the University of Melbourne.
 He is an internationally recognised scholar in the sociology of risk and uncertainty, with particular expertise in how individuals and social groups navigate uncertain futures in everyday life.
 His interdisciplinary work bridges sociological theory and applied risk studies, making influential conceptual contributions to modes of reasoning, risk-taking, and changes in risk-related discourses.
 His research on the phenomenology of risk has advanced the understanding of trust, hope, emotions, and embodied forms of engagement with uncertainty.
-His current research examines socially differentiated responses to the 2022 floods in Australia’s Goulburn Valley, including issues of mobility, insurance, and housing, as well as broader questions of risk, resilience, and trust in socio-technical systems.
-At the Institute for Advanced Study in Delmenhorst, he convenes the study group Learning about Risk and Crisis (2024–27), focusing on societal risk communication, living and working with risk, and risk governance and regulation.
+His current research examines socially differentiated responses to the 2022 floods in Australia's Goulburn Valley, including issues of mobility, insurance, and housing, as well as broader questions of risk, resilience, and trust in socio-technical systems.

 Magda Osman